Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

     # dynamic-length, fixed-bounds strings
     name: String[16] = "Vyper"

-# reference types are potentially large and/or dynamicly sized.
+# reference types are potentially large and/or dynamically sized.
 # they are copied-by-reference
 @external
 def referenceTypes():
-    # fixed size list. can also be multidimensional.
+    # fixed size list.
+    # It can also be multidimensional.
     # all elements must be initialized
     list: int128[4] = [1, 2, 3, -4]

-    # bounded, dynamic-size array. these have a max size but initialize to empty
+    # bounded, dynamic-size array.
+    # these have a max size but initialize to empty
     dynArray: DynArray[int128, 3]
     dynArray.append(1)
     dynArray.append(5)